marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

 *What do you mean?*

-A result which can be in two states - Ok state and Error state.
+A result can be in two states - Ok state and Error state.

 *I saw this in C#.
 That was noisy code, there were some checks IsLeft, IsRight, actions passed to handle Ok state and error state.*

 I know what you mean, we tried this approach as well.
 We moved back from it, because of the noisy code that you described.
-The reason of the noise code is that C# doesn't support discriminated unions, and extra code is needed to imitate that behavior.
+The reason for the noise code is that C# doesn't support discriminated unions, and an extra code is needed to imitate that behavior.

 *What is discriminated union exactly?*

 It's an OR.
-Imagine that you can construct a type which can be number or a string.
-We can use it to model a Result which can be OK or Error.
+Imagine that you can construct a type that can be a number or a string.
+We can use it to model a Result that can be OK or Error.
 We can nest discriminated unions easily so we can model different errors.

 *Sounds interesting but I am feeling that the code will be ugly.*